artdevgame/shots-fired-support/README.md

 ![](./assets/visibility.png)

-At this point, you may also optionally choose to add a delay and duration.
-Both are measured in seconds.
+At this point, you may also choose to add a delay and duration interval - both are measured in seconds.

 ![](./assets/delay-duration.png)

-A `delay` will add time before the source is shown.
-I.e. If a `jump` event has occurred and your `delay` for a source item called `jump animation` is set to `3` - there will be 3 seconds that pass before OBS shows `jump animation`.
+A `delay` will add time before the source is shown i.e. if a `jump` event has occurred and your `delay` for a source item called `jump animation` is set to `3`, there will be 3 seconds that pass before OBS shows `jump animation`.

-A `duration` will hide a source item after the number of seconds has passed.
-I.e. If your `jump` event has a delay of `5` - the `jump animation` source will run for 5 seconds before hiding.
+A `duration` will hide a source item after the number of seconds has passed i.e. if your `jump` event has a delay of `5`, the `jump animation` source will run for 5 seconds before hiding.

 If the delay is set to `0` - the source is shown as soon as the event occurs.
 If the duration is set to `0` - the source will show indefinitely.